-This savory Cornbread Stuffing is a perfect side dish to serve for Thanksgiving or any other winter holidays.
+This Easy Cornbread Stuffing recipe is the perfect side dish to serve for Thanksgiving, or any other winter holidays.
 It combines both cornbread and French bread to make the most chewy, moist, flavorful, and delicious stuffing.

-If you are a fan of my Grandma’s Thanksgiving Stuffing, you will love this recipe for Cornbread Stuffing.
+If you are a fan of my Grandma’s Thanksgiving Stuffing, you will love this old fashioned Cornbread Stuffing recipe.
 We do Grandma proud by combining both regular bread and cornbread for a stuffing that is perfectly moist, fluffy, and lightly golden brown on top.

-This stuffing is packed with fresh herbs, celery, onions, and loads of homemade cornbread and bread cubes.
-There’s nothing fancy about it - just pure, delicious comfort food done right.
+This easy cornbread stuffing is packed with fresh herbs, celery, onions, and loads of homemade cornbread and bread cubes.
+There’s nothing fancy about it – just pure, delicious comfort food done right.

 You can make your own cornbread, use a box mix, or even purchase cornbread at the store.
 The key is to make sure that any bread and cornbread for stuffing has been properly dried ahead of time, which we’ll guide you through below.